skafau/vscode-cursor-commander/README.md

 ## Fast

-Some different actions in fast do show how it is really used.
+Some different actions in fast to show how it is really used.
 There is no mouse involved here at all.
 All those cursor jumps etc. are performend with the keyboard only.

 ![Cursor Commander preview fast](assets/demo-fast.gif)